Five Ways to Survive the Holidays During a Divorce

 If you are thinking of or preparing for divorce use the holiday season

-to target a start date and start organizing your thoughts and documents
+to target a start date and begin organizing your thoughts and documents

 to prepare to accomplish your divorce goals.
 While you are baking cookies